abinjose-qualcomm/build-guide/topic/k2c-qli-build-ga/howto_setup.rst

       .. note:: If the login console does not display as expected, verify the USB connection.
 If necessary, disconnect and then reconnect the micro-USB.

 .. note::
-    If you want to run sample applications from the UART shell, ensure to run applications in the Permissive mode:
+    If you want to run sample applications from the UART shell, remount the root file system with write permissions:

     ::

-       setenforce 0
       mount -o rw,remount /

 .. _section_hmw_vsh_p1c_vinayjk_03-01-24-1110-45-279: